wafaajaunnoo/AntsInMyCode/results.md

 Runtime: 18 seconds
 * Best tour: [6, 6, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8, 8]
 * Best tour length: 13

+**Note:**
+1. The parameters used in the code can be tuned to improve the performance of the algorithm.
+Increase the number of ants and the number of iterations to improve the quality of the solutions
+2. Increasing the pheromone evaporation rate will make the algorithm less greedy, which can sometimes lead to better solutions